swcarpentry/r-novice-gapminder/05-data-structures.md

 [1] "data.frame"
 ~~~

-The gapminder data is stored in a "data.frame", this is the default data structure when you read
+The gapminder data is stored in a "data.frame".
+This is the default data structure when you read
-in data, and is useful for storing data with mixed types of columns.
+in data, and (as we've heard) is useful for storing data with mixed types of columns.

 Let's look at some of the columns.